This blog may contain affiliate links. Read our disclosure policy for more info.

 For us, it was the novelty of actually trekking on Perito Moreno that we were really after.
 So for that reason (and the cheaper price), we opted for the more popular Mini Trekking glacier tour.

-Who is the Perito Moreno Glacier Trekking experience for?
+Who is the Perito Moreno Mini Trekking experience for?

 Everybody!
 Okay, not really, but the tour is recommended for anybody between the ages of 10-65 with decent fitness levels.
 You will need to walk for 1.5 hours at a leisurely pace.
 There are some hills as well, but most people will find the experience very easy and enjoyable.